 Combat Encounter Design

-Where you find no rules, make up one that works and apply it consistently.
+This completes the minimal Tiny d10: Core Rules.
+Where you find no rules, make up ones that work and apply them consistently.
 Your creativity brings Tiny d10 to life!

 Please find the character sheet here.